MrQuba/UmbrellaLeafPet/README.md

 # UmbrellaLeafPet
-Terraria mod that adds Umbrella Leaf from 'Plants vs Zombies' as a pet to the game
+Terraria mod that adds Umbrella Leaf from 'Plants vs Zombies' as a pet to the game \
+It can be bought from Dryad.